 - 7. Commitment to NAEPC Code of Ethics requirement.
-The applicant must sign a declaration statement to continuously abide by the NAEPC Code of Ethics found on pages 9 and 10. - 8.
+The applicant must sign a declaration statement to continuously abide by the NAEPC Code of Ethics found on pages 9 and 10 of this application. - 8.
 Dedicated to team concept requirement.
-The applicant must acknowledge a commitment to the team concept of estate planning as defined in the "Applicant Declarations" by signing the declaration statement included with the application. - 9.
+The applicant must acknowledge a commitment to the team concept of estate planning as defined in the "Applicant Declarations" found on page 19 of this application and by signing the declaration statement. - 9.
 Continuing education requirement.
 The applicant must satisfy a minimum of thirty (30) hours of continuing education during the previous twenty-four (24) months, of which at least fifteen (15) hours MUST have been in estate planning.
 This requirement is mandated regardless of the applicant's state or underlying designation continuing education requirement.
 Applicants may be requested to produce documentation to substantiate any activity claimed. - 10.
 Annual dues and re-certification requirement.
 Designation holders are required to continuously maintain annual membership in order to use the AEP® designation.
-(Annual AEP® designation dues are currently \$175.00.)
-Failure to maintain annual membership or failure to meet or comply with the re-certification requirements described below will result in the revocation of the AEP® designation, until such time as the requirements are met, and will be communicated to the designee by US Mail Certified
+(Annual AEP® membership dues are currently \$175.00.)
+Failure to maintain annual membership or failure to meet or comply with the re-certification requirements described below will result in the revocation of the AEP® designation, until such time as the requirements are met, and will be communicated to the designee by US Mail Certified.